Homeowner association: Financial risk for homeowners

-Audit frequency
+In the US, auditing requirements vary from state to state, as well as from HOA to HOA.
+Some associations are obliged to audit their financial statements on an annual basis or once every few years.
+For others, it is enough to conduct a review, a compilation or an agreed-upon procedures engagement.
+The HOA's budget, size and terms prescribed in covenants and bylaws often act as decisive factors when determining whether an audit is obligatory for a particular board.
 An audit at the end of each fiscal year is deemed to be a good rule of thumb.
 However, the need for an unscheduled examination can arise in cases of major changes, like a transition to a new board or management company, implementation of a large-scale improvement project, receipt of a significant sum of money under unusual circumstances, suspicion of fraud or embezzlement, or other misconduct.

 Auditing process

 The auditing process for HOAs can be divided into four stages: